Carrying on a Tradition

 Suzanne said she takes great pride in her children and the fact that each one has attained their master’s degree but thought she’d missed her opportunity to do the same, “My children had fulfilled their college dreams, but I didn’t know I still had the ability to achieve mine.”

-At the age of 64, tackling a college education seemed out of the question, but fueled by the confidence others had in her and with the continuous financial support and enthusiastic encouragement of her husband, Suzanne decided it was time to step out of her comfort zone and pursue her education.
+At the age of 64, tackling a college education seemed out of the question, but fueled by the confidence others had in her and with the continued financial support and enthusiastic encouragement of her husband, Suzanne decided it was time to step out of her comfort zone and pursue her education.

 Her brother-in-law Mike Boettcher, an ABC News Correspondent and professor at the School of Journalism, and his wife told Suzanne about the College of Liberal Studies program and explained its flexible online delivery.
 The possibility of finally finishing her degree was overwhelming so she decided to apply.